casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 what they want.

-If you want to try this out, you'll need to change the filename regex patterns to match where you keep your Tor files.
+If you want to try this out, you'll need to change the filename regex patterns to match where you keep your Nuon files.

-If you use emacs for editing Tor and nothing else, you could always just say:
+If you use emacs for editing Nuon and nothing else, you could always just say:

     (add-hook 'c-mode-hook